The Pillars of the Earth: Musical adaptations

+The Pillars of the Earth musical in 2025 in Zaragoza, Spain.

 In 2016, a Danish-language musical adaptation of The Pillars of the Earth was performed at Østre Gasværk Teater, Copenhagen under the name Jordens Søjler.
-A reworked edition of the musical opened October 18, 2025 at Jysk Musikteater, Silkeborg.
+A reworked edition of the musical opened on 18 October 2025 at Jysk Musikteater, Silkeborg.

 In 2019, a Spanish-language musical adaption of The Pillars of the Earth was announced, composed by Iván Macías and adapted by Félix Amador.
 The production was set to open October 2020, but due to the COVID-19 pandemic, the adaptation opened four years later, November 2024, at Teatro EDP Gran Vía, Madrid.
 The musical was produced by Dario Regattieri and directed by Federico Barrios and Ignasi Vidal.
 Teresa Ferrer and Cristina Picos alternated in portraying Aliena, and Javier Ariano starred as Jack.

+After being in Bilbao and in Zaragoza on 20 November 2025, it started the second year in Madrid, with Alba Cuartero and Jana Gómez alternating as Aliena, and Rodrigo Blanco as Jack.

 Video game

-Game developer and publisher Daedalic Entertainment announced their intention to develop an adventure game based on The Pillars of the Earth, to be released in 2017.
-The game was published on 16 August 2017.
+Game developer and publisher Daedalic Entertainment released an adventure game based on The Pillars of the Earth on 16 August 2017.